 Even with these controls, there are specific things that drivers can do to ensure kids are safe.
 If you’re late for work, don’t make the mistake of speeding through a school zone or weaving through traffic when parents are trying to drop off their kids.
 You’ll pay for it.
 In Texas, police officers are present most of the time when school zones are active.

 Common Sense Tips for Driving in School Zones

-- In Texas there is always a speed limit sign that marks the end of the school zone.
+- In Texas, there is always a speed limit sign that marks the end of the school zone.
 Make sure you completely clear the zone before accelerating.
-The end of the school zone may extend past to the school so pay attention and follow the signs.
+The end of the school zone may extend past the school so pay attention and follow the signs.

 - Generally speaking, school zones start 45 minutes before the beginning of school and end 30 minutes after the close of school.
 However, as drivers you can’t be certain of this.
 There are situations where these times will be extended for special events.
 If you see that you’re approaching a school zone be alert and prepared to reduce your speed to 20 mph.

 If you’re not a parent who is dropping off or picking up children it’s probably best to find alternative routes and avoid school zones altogether.
 You’ll get to and from work faster, lessen your frustration and reduce the chance of getting a speeding ticket.